 Impact All disabilities For all shielded, there are mental health risks of prolonged isolation.
 A third of disabled adults reported spending too much time alone during shielding.
 The non-shielded yet vulnerable individuals risk contracting COVID-19 if making additional visits to access health services.
 45.1% of disabled adults felt worried about COVID-19 vs a third of non-disabled adults.
 Two thirds of disabled adults (64.8%) felt COVID-19 concerns affected their wellbeing (Opinions and Lifestyle survey, ONS, 2020).
 COVID-19 related deaths are not routinely published for this group, in line with other protected groups.
-Potential Mitigating Action: PHE is analysing COVID-19 deaths of people with learning disabilities and autism. • A learning disabilities mortality review will publish COVID-19 data.
-Deaf people/Hard of Hearing In-effective/non-practical communication forms the greatest risk to this group.
-Limited understanding of English; require information in BSL.
-Use of phone contact during social isolation is not suitable for people with profound/severe hearing loss.
+Potential Mitigating Action: PHE is analysing COVID-19 deaths of people with learning disabilities and autism.
+Doof A learning disabilities mortality review will publish COVID-19 data.
+In effective/pap practical communication forms the greatest risk to this group.
+Deaf people/Hard In-effective/non-practical communication forms the greatest risk to this group.Limited understanding of English; require information in BSL. of Hearing Use of phone contact during social isolation is not suitable for people with profound/severe hearing loss.
 Facemasks are problematic for people who lip read.
 Potential Mitigating Action: Where considered a 'reasonable adjustment', provide information in BSL video or Easy Read.
 BSL interpreter 'in vision' signing as part of important spoken word video/TV.